viresh-ratnakar/webifi/README.md

 and
 [`exolve-m.css`](https://raw.githubusercontent.com/viresh-ratnakar/exolve/master/exolve-m.css).

-Exolve will automatically create a Webifi link under the crossword, if it detects that the necessary Webifi script files are available from the serving directory.
-It first checks for the presence of the small `webifi-version.txt` file, and if that can be loaded, only then does it attempt to load the script files.
+Assuming the necessary Webifi scripts and icon files listed above are made available by the server, Exolve can be made to offer the Webifi interface in one of three ways.
+- The webifi script files are included through script tags in the crossword file.
+- `exolve-option: webifi` is used in the crossword specifications.
+- `webifi` is passed as a URL parameter.
+Note that in the `exolve-option: webifi` case and in the URL parameter case, it is not necessary to add script tags to load the webifi scripts, as they will automatically loaded if not already present.

 ## Design and architecture